Sudiptagupta217/create-one-library-Toast-/README.md

-# create-one-library-Toast-
+# create-one-library-Toast
-create one library

-Step 1.
-Add the JitPack repository to your build file
+<h2>Step 1.
+Add the JitPack repository to your build file</h2>

 ```allprojects {
 		repositories {